Unix Timesharing / Unix File Storage

 We provide a Unix system for use by the University community available to all users with a valid University Computing Account.
-The most popular uses are programming, personal website hosting, and statistical software.
+The most popular uses are for programming, personal website hosting, and statistical software.

 Many schools at the University of Pittsburgh use the Unix Timesharing Service for research, classroom work, and teaching.
 It can be used to run specialty software applications for engineering and mathematics that require a Unix environment.
 It can also be used to access your disk space on the Andrew File System (AFS).